Different Types of Real Estate Investments

 Real estate is one of the oldest and most popular asset classes.
-Most new investors in real estate know that, but what they don't know is how many different types of real estate investments exist.
+Most new investors in real estate know this, but what they don't know is how many different types of real estate investments exist.

 Getting Started in Real Estate Investment

-Categories of Real Estate
+Categories of Real Estate Investments

-The commercial property consists mostly of things like office buildings and skyscrapers.
+Commercial properties consist mostly of office buildings and skyscrapers.
 If you were to take some of your savings and construct a small building with individual offices, you could lease them out to companies and small business owners, who would pay you rent to use the property.

 The bank, which lent him the money, took out a lease on the ground floor, generating significant rental income for the owner.
 The other floors were leased to a health insurance company and other businesses.
 The surrounding shops were quickly leased by a Panera Bread, a membership gym, a quick-service restaurant, an upscale retail shop, a virtual golf range, and a hair salon.